joelfad/TankCommanderPanic/README.md

 ## Troubleshooting
 If you have any difficulties compiling or running these programs, please let us (Group 36) know so that we can demonstrate our assignment.

+## Notes
+A special, minimalistic protocol was created in order to support file transfer.
+As such, the TCP server is not completely compatible with the TCP client provided in lectures.